 Now that your barcode scanner is paired to your iPad, test it by scanning an item in the Retail POS app.

-- From the main menu, tap New Sale.
+- On the Profile screen, tap New Sale.

-Congratulations!
-You're now ready to scan and sell items to your customers with your barcode scanner.
+You should now be able to scan items with your barcode scanner.

 If the above setup doesn't work, please see Troubleshooting a Socket Mobile S700/D700 Series barcode scanner.